easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 If the product has fixed dates this returns the start date of the event as a timestamp, this can then be used in conjunction with Liquid's [built-in filters](https://shopify.github.io/liquid/filters/date/).
+For an experience that is recurring this is the first upcoming departure date if there are any, or the first departure date if all dates are in the past.

 ## `product.extras`
 {: .d-inline-block }